Only-ness vs Something Else

 “Something else” is an expression of the idea of dualism.
 It is the experience of subject / object.
 Separation is the guiding principle of “something else”.
 For example, God is God and I am “something else”.
 This supposition can only be taken seriously, if I accept as true, the evidence that God and I are separated by any meaningful quality, feature or distinction.

-Why is Only-ness and “something else” mutually exclusive?
+Why are Only-ness and “something else” mutually exclusive?

 The simple answer to this question is spelled in one law or principle of classic thought, the Principle of Contradiction or Non-Contradiction.
 It is the second of the three classic laws of thought.
 It states that contradictory statements cannot both be true in the same sense at the same time, in other words the two propositions “A is B” and “A is not B” are mutually exclusive.